-CTCA at Southwestern Regional Medical Center has three acupuncturists on staff.
+CTCA at Southwestern Regional Medical Center has two acupuncturists on staff.
 The team provides acupuncture treatment to alleviate treatment-related side effects, such as peripheral neuropathy, nausea, vomiting and pain.

-Ashley Oved, MAcOM, L.Ac., a full-time acupuncturist within the hospital’s Naturopathic Medicine Department, says patients who elect to have acupuncture often report increases in energy, improved sleep and digestion, and elevated mood.
+Brandy Valentine-Davis, MAcOM, LAc, a full-time naturopathic medicine/acupuncturist within the hospital’s Naturopathic Medicine Department, says patients who elect to have acupuncture often report increases in energy, improved sleep and digestion, and elevated mood.